Grants and allowances

 All three and four year olds are entitled to access up to 15 hours of free early education each week for a maximum of 38 weeks a year.
 This offer can be extended to 30 hours for eligible working parents.

 Some two year olds are also entitled to free early education, this is dependent on meeting a set criteria.

-For more information visit our Family Information Directory.
+For more information visit our Family Information website.

 Free school meals

-All children in reception, Year 1 and Year 2 classes are entitled to free school meals.
-Your children may be eligible for free school meals beyond year 1 and 2 if you receive:
+All children in Reception, Year 1 and Year 2 classes are entitled to free school meals.
+Your children may be eligible for free school meals beyond Year 1 and Year 2 if you receive:

 - income support

 - income-related employment and support allowance